What's new in OnePlus 7T?

 - 6.55in (2400x1080, 402ppi) Fluid AMOLED display, HDR 10, 20:9; 90Hz

 - Adreno 640

 - 48Mp + 16Mp + 12Mp triple-lens camera, [email protected] video

 - 3800mAh battery with 30W wired charging

 When is the OnePlus 7T on sale and how much does it cost?

-OnePlus has now confirmed that OnePlus 7T will cost £549, going on sale on 17 October, with pop-up stores letting you buy it a week earlier.
+OnePlus 7T costs £549, and went on sale on 17 October, with pop-up stores letting you buy it a week earlier.
 This makes it £150 cheaper than the Pro - and with few substantial features separating them, we think it's the one to buy.

 You'll also like: Best new phones coming in 2019 & 2020